m417z/ntdoc/descriptions/ntcompactkeys.md

 ### NrOfKeys

-Number of enries in `KeysArray` array.
+Number of entries in `KeysArray` array.

 ### KeysArray[]